Bunks Cabins in the Woods at a Summer Camp

 bunkmates, your child is likely to walk away with friendships that won’t ever fade away.

-• Increased Independence: Most kids that go to sleepaway camp return home far more
+• Increased Independence: Most kids who go to sleepaway camp return home far more

 confident and with higher self-esteem than before they left home.